Mount Qilai

 Mount Qilai (奇萊山 (Qílái shān, Cílái shan)) is a mountain in Xiulin Township, Hualien County, Taiwan.
 Its highest point of the range, the Northern Peak, is 3607 m above sea level.
 It is named after the Sakizaya people.

+In 1971, Typhoon Nadine's effects caused the deaths of five National Tsing Hua University students hiking Mount Qilai.
+The following year, a separate group of three university students disappeared on Qilai.
+Police in Nantou and Hualien launched a delayed search effort, joined later by the Republic of China Air Force and Army.
+Although the search effort was unsuccessful, it inspired the establishment of permanent civilian rescue organizations in Taiwan.